On the solution uniqueness in portfolio optimization and risk analysis: An application to Black-Litterman portfolio framework

 \section{An application to Black-Litterman portfolio framework}

-It is due to comment on the findings of Section \ref{sec:explicit_formula} from the perspective of an investor applying the Black-Litterman theory to portfolio optimization.
-We start with a short presentation of the extension of market-based Black-Litterman model of \cite{meucci2005} to general discrete distributions and deviation measures.
-The reader is referred to \cite{palczewski2016} for a detailed discussion of a parallel extension for continuous distributions.
+In this section, we apply findings of Section \ref{sec:5} to an extension of the Black-Litterman model of portfolio optimization on markets with discrete distributions of returns.
+Asset return distributions are commonly approximated with a finite number of scenarios in practical financial applications, see, e.g., \cite{KPU2002, gaivoronski2004, lim2010portfolio, lwin2017mean}.
+We start with a short presentation of the extension of market-based Black-Litterman model of \cite{meucci2005} to general discrete distributions and deviation measures.\footnote{The reader is referred to \cite{palczewski2016} for a detailed discussion of a parallel extension for continuous distributions.} We demonstrate that the non-uniqueness of solutions to the inverse optimization problem (Section \ref{sec:4}) is commonly observed in this theory and means that the posterior distribution of returns is not unique.
+The principle of law invariance brings back the well-definiteness of this portfolio theory.